Codependency therapists in Ashland, Oregon OR

 Licensed Clinical Social Worker, LCSW

-You're trying to make a loved one's life better but nothing seems to change.
-You're trying to have lasting friendships and relationships but things always seem off balance and a struggle.
-Without healthy boundaries eventually these relationships can go off the rails leaving you devastated and wondering "what did I do wrong?"
-I will help you understand how codependent patterns develop and how these patterns have transferred to other relationships.
-I will help you explore what it means to have healthy boundaries and help your relationships grow stronger, be more balanced, eventually helping you to feel less anxiety and stress.
+You try to to help, bend over backwards to make a other people's life better, make them happy, but it doesn't work and you end up feeling worse off than you did before.
+Friendships and relationships always seem off balance and a struggle.
+Eventually these relationships can go off the rails leaving you devastated and wondering "what did I do wrong?"
+I will help you understand how codependent patterns develop and how these patterns have affected just about every relationship in your life.
+I will help you explore what it means to have healthy boundaries and healthy more balanced relationships.
+This will help your relationships grow stronger and you feeling less anxiety and stress.

 20 Years Experience